Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization

 \subsection{Experiment setup}

-\paragraph{Datasets and Models} To evaluate the performance of our proposed algorithms, we employ three commonly used datasets in machine learning: CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and Alpaca \citep{alpaca}.
-For the image datasets, we employ ResNet-18 \citep{he2016deep} as the model architecture, and for the language dataset, we use LLaMa2-3B \citep{touvron2023llama}.
-In pre-training experiments on the image datasets, we vary the number of clients between 20 and 400 to evaluate the algorithms under diverse conditions and to investigate the effect of client numbers.
-At each round, 50\% of the clients are randomly sampled to train models over 5 local epochs.
-For fine-tuning the language model, we configure 10 clients with a 50\% participation rate and conduct training for 1 local epoch.
-The learning rate is selected through grid search, and various rank configurations are tested for FedHM and FedLoRU.

-\paragraph{Baseline Algorithms} We conduct a comparative analysis of FedLoRU against several benchmarks: FedAvg, the standard federated learning algorithm that trains full-rank models; FedLoRA, which trains low-rank modules without accumulating low-rank updates; and FedHM, the state-of-the-art in communication-efficient federated learning.
-For evaluating pFedLoRU, we compare it with pFedLoRA, and for mFedLoRU, we use the system-heterogeneous version of FedHM as the comparison baseline.
+\paragraph{Datasets and Baseline Algorithms} We evaluate our proposed algorithms on four datasets: Fashion MNIST \citep{xiao2017fashion}, CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and Alpaca \citep{alpaca}.
+ResNet-10 and ResNet-18 \citep{he2016deep} are used for the image datasets, and LLaMA2-3B \citep{touvron2023llama} is used for fine-tuning on Alpaca.
+For the image datasets, we allocated 10,000 samples each for the validation and test sets, while for the Alpaca dataset, we partitioned the data into training, validation, and test sets consisting of 48,000, 2,000, and 2,000 samples, respectively.
+We compare FedLoRU with several benchmarks: FedAvg \citep{mcmahan2017communication}, the standard federated learning algorithm that trains full-rank models; FedLoRA \citep{zhang2023fedpetuning}, which trains low-rank modules without accumulating low-rank updates; and FedHM \citep{yao2021fedhm}, the prior state-of-the-art in communication-efficient federated learning.

-\paragraph{Heterogeneous Settings} In the statistically heterogeneous setting, we generate disjoint Non-IID client data using a Dirichlet distribution, Dir($\alpha$), with a concentration parameter $\alpha$ set to 0.5, as described in \cite{hsu2019measuring}.
-For the system heterogeneous setting, we simulate virtual environments where each client is assigned a different level of computational complexity, thereby restricting them to use low-rank update matrices of varying ranks.
-The specific configurations for these settings are detailed in Appendix \ref{section:appendix_experiment_detail}.